JamesTessmer/Wichita-State-NSFREU-2019/ReadMe.md

 	-The results of GeNet training can be visualized in TensorBoard, but the other networks are not set up to use this -This work has been done on a VirtualBox Ubuntu virtual machine, so work done on another system may require unforseen changes

+I take no credit for the original work done on the Obfuscation net.